ArkEcosystem/AIPs/AIPS/aip-29.md

 ```

 Queries like this will allow us to do searches on the `meta` information of a transaction without having to add real columns through migrations.

-## Note

-All of this is just pseudo-code to illustrate the idea of how we could implement a more generic way of handling transactions and their own logic.

-The real implementation would look slightly different and handle more scenarios and actions that are commonly required to be handled when working with transactions.